jasonyost/numble/README.md

 ## Form interactions
 numble updates the original hidden field with the number as it changes, the change event of the field is bound to update the display of the control on change.

+## Changelog
+### 1.0.1
+- Add disabled control support

+### 1.0.2
+- Add readonly control support, if original control is readonly or disabled, number value cannot be changed with buttons or direct edit
+- Prevent increment number value with direct edit beyond min/max values.
+Number display will revert to previous number on blur.

 ## Thanks
 Based on the excellent [jquery-boilerplate/jquery-boilerplate](https://github.com/jquery-boilerplate/jquery-boilerplate)